 Sponsor Information

 Apprentice Name

 Training Agreement # Date (mm/dd/yy)

 Sponsor Name

 Address

 Telephone

 E-mail Address

 Summary of Training

 Employment Start Date

 Employment End Date

 Total hours of training & instruction between dates of employment.

 Skill Sets Completed

-As the Sponsor, I hereby confirm to best of my knowledge. hat the above information is true ar nd accurate to the
+As the Sponsor, I hereby confirm best of my knowledge. that the above information is true and d accurate to the

-Signature: Date: (mm/dd/y yy)
+Signature: Date: (mm/dd/yy ' )

-The Sponsor is required to sign-off and date the skills after th e Apprentice
+The Sponsor is required to o sign-off and date the skills after the Apprentice

-The Sponsor is required to sign-off and date the skills after the Apprentice has proven competence in those skills.
+has proven competence in those skills.
 However, if a skill is shaded, it is optional and does not need to be signed-off.